The program consists of two Teaching Units (a-b), each of twenty hours.

 G. Capano e E. Gualmini (a cura di), Le amministrazioni pubbliche in Italia, il Mulino, Bologna 2011.

 G. Jones, Organizzazione.
-Teoria, progettazione, cambiamento, Egea, Milano 2012.
+Teoria, progettazione, cambiamento, Egea, Milano.

 Assessment methods and Criteria

-Students who attend the course must take a mid-term written test and a final test, always in written form, at the end of the course on the remaining part of the program.
+Attending students must take a written mid-term test, on the first part of teaching program, and a final test, always in written form, at the end of the course on the remaining part of the program.